Milnor fibre boundary of a non-isolated surface singularity: The Main Algorithm: the plumbing graph of

-of $\G_\C$.
+\noi {\bf Case 2.} \ Consider an arrowhead vertex $v$ of $\G_\C$, that is, .
 Above the vertex $v$, in the covering graph $G$, put exactly one arrowhead vertex; i.e. set $\n_v=1$.
-Let the `multiplicity' of this arrowhead be $1$.
-In particular, all the arrowheads of $G$ are: . \end{bekezdes}
+Let the multiplicity of this arrowhead be $1$.
+In particular, all arrowheads of $G$ are: . \end{bekezdes}